FatsharkStudiosAB/LuaJIT/README.md

 - Add luaFS_newstate to plug in allocators in 64-bit mode w/o GC64.
 - Add LUAFS_GCESTIMATE that returns an estimate of uncollected garbage.
+- Change the bytecode header to \x1bFS as a step towards private modifications.

 # License